Guide to Growing Yam in Sacks

 1. Choose the Right Sacks

 Selecting the appropriate sacks is the first step in successful yam cultivation.
 Look for sturdy, durable sacks made from materials like burlap or plastic.
-The sacks should have good drainage holes to prevent waterlogging.
+The sacks should have good drainage property to prevent waterlogging.
 The size of the sack depends on the number of yam plants you want to grow, but a standard sack that’s about 2-3ft deep and 1.5-2ft in diameter is perfect for accommodating the yam’s growth.

 2. Select Yam Varieties